CINEMA TERMS & CONDITIONS

 Website: VISA, MasterCard, Switch, Solo, Electron

 Tickets can be emailed, sent to your mobile or printed.
-Please make sure you have the booking reference number available for scanning when you arrive at the box office.
+Please make sure you have the booking reference number available for scanning when you arrive.

 05. Bookings & Tickets - Seating

-The sale of cinema tickets is subject to availability, seating is not allocated unless there is a specific requirement.
+The sale of cinema tickets is subject to availability, during the pandemic, the seating is allocated.you can chose your seat during booking.

 06. Bookings & Tickets - Booking Confirmation

 On completion of your booking you will see a confirmation page displayed on your screen.